How To: Safari's Secret Weapon to Distraction-Free Browsing Gives You Complete Control Over Webpage Annoyances

 No matter your device, you'll see a fun animation that breaks apart the element into tiny specs that quickly float away offscreen.
 That's why you'll see people calling it the "Thanos snap" — the animation is similar to the people-disappearing effect seen in "Avengers: Infinity War."

-On iOS and iPadOS 18, you can't scroll through the page while in the selection mode, so you may need to save and reedit the page a few times.
-Hopefully, this is just a bug Apple will resolve before the official software releases.
+On iOS and iPadOS 18, you can't scroll through the page while in the selection mode, so you may need to save and re-edit the page a few times.
+Hopefully, there will be a way to do this in a future update.
 On macOS 15, scrolling in selection mode is not an issue.

 Once done deleting page elements, tap or click the "Done" button to save the changes.
 Safari will remember the edits even after you close the tab and return later.
 However, it will not hide removed ads and other elements that update frequently.
 Ads may even appear again shortly after removing them if they reload.